RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Unix this means /home/\<username\>/.emulationstation/, on macOS /Users/\<username\>/.emulationstation/ and on Windows C:\Users\\<username\>\\.emulationstation\

+**Note:** As of ES-DE v1.1 there is no internationalization support, which means that the application will always require the physical rather than the localized path to your home directory.
+For instance on macOS configured for the Swedish language /Users/myusername will be the physical path but /Användare/myusername is the localized path that is actually shown in the user interface.
+The same is true on Windows where the directories would be C:\Users\myusername and C:\Användare\myusername respectively.
+If attempting to enter the localized path for any directory-related setting, ES-DE will not be able to find it.
+But it's always possible to use the tilde `~` symbol when referring to your home directory, which ES-DE will expand to the physical location regardless of what language you have configured for your operating system.
+If you're using an English-localized system, this whole point is irrelevant as the physical and localized paths are always identical.

 It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.

-**Note:** As of ES-DE v1.1 there is no internationalization support, so you would always need to supply the English directory name for your home directory, which is by the way always the real physical name on the file system.
-For instance on macOS, /Users/myusername will be required instead of /Användare/myusername which is what's shown inside the operating system for a Swedish localized installation.
-But using the tilde home symbol '~' is a workaround for this, and it's recommended to always use it for any ES-DE configuration settings that require a path to your home directory as it removes any confusion regarding localized home directory paths.

-On first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the default settings.
-A file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
-This file contains the game ROM paths and emulator settings and it can be customized if needed.
-The customized version needs to be placed in the `custom_systems` folder in the ES-DE home directory, for example `~/.emulationstation/custom_systems/es_systems.xml`.
-For more information on how to do this, refer to the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.
+Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
+Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
+This file contains the game system definitions including which emulator to use per platform, and it can be customized if needed.
+The customized version needs to be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
+You can find information on how to customize the systems configuration file in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.

-There's a log file in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
+There's an application log file created in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Starting ES-DE with the --debug flag provides even more detailed information.

 After ES-DE finds at least one game file, it will populate that game system and the application will start.
-If there are no game files, a dialog will be shown explaining that you need to install your game files into your ROM directory, and you will also be given a choice to change that ROM directory path if you don't want to use the default one.
+If there are no game files, a dialog will be shown explaining that you need to install your game files into your ROMs directory.
+You will also be given a choice to change that ROMs directory path if you don't want to use the default one.
 As well you have the option to generate the complete game systems directory structure based on information in es_systems.xml.

-When generating the directory structure, a file named systeminfo.txt will be created in each game system folder which will provide you with some information about the system such as the supported file extensions.
+When generating the directory structure, a file named systeminfo.txt will be created in each game system folder which will provide you with some information about the system.
 Here's an example for the _gc_ system as seen on macOS:
 ```
 System name:
 gc